sva-dsi/2017-fall-course/syllabus.md

 This will be a follow-up lab to polish your projects and get extra-help.

 There will be no class.
 Instead, each student will make individual appointments with me to meet over Google Hangouts and discuss his/her project and get help with bugs, issues, or fixing final projects.
+There is a scheduled class on the 19th of December, and that will be the last day you can make appointments; if you are booked that day, make time with be before that date.

-An invite will be sent to coordinate this meeting the week prior, but you can select a time via this link here: <https://calendly.com/aure/15min/11-29-2017>
+An invite will be sent to coordinate this meeting the week prior, but you can select a time via this link here: <https://calendly.com/aure/15min/12-19-2017>

 This meeting will go over: